noir-lang/noir/CONTRIBUTING.md

 When submitting an issue, please include as much detail as possible about the error message, your environment (OS, version numbers, etc) and the steps to reproduce the error.

-## Pull Requests

-Noir is still under active development.
-If you would like to submit a PR to the repo, please reach out to the team on Discord to discuss ahead of time.

 ## Contributing to the Standard Library

 Noir is still very new and there are many cryptographic primitives that we have yet to build that will be useful for the community.